Mahmoudkhaledd0/MahmoudKhaled_RagProject_SherlockHolmesBooks_ITI/README.md

 ---

 ## Corpus

-The knowledge base covers the core Sherlock Holmes works:
+The knowledge base covers the full Sherlock Holmes canon:

 - A Study in Scarlet
 - The Sign of the Four